Culture of the People's Republic of China: The Legendary Four

-The Legendary Four is a group of four composers—Tan Dun, Ye Xiaogang, Guo Wenjing, and Qu Xiaosong—who studied composition at the same time in the Central Conservatory of Music in Beijing during the Chinese Cultural Revolution.
+The Legendary Four is a group of four composers—Tan Dun, Ye Xiaogang, Guo Wenjing, and Qu Xiaosong—who studied composition at the same time in the Central Conservatory of Music in Beijing during the Cultural Revolution.
 At the beginning of the revolution, they were all required to leave home and work on farms, where they gathered incomparable compositional experiences through the influences of traditional Chinese folk music.

 Painting and calligraphy

 In imperial times, painting and calligraphy were the most highly appreciated arts in court circles and were produced almost exclusively by amateurs — aristocrats and scholar-officials — who alone had the leisure to perfect the technique and sensibility necessary for great brushwork.
 Calligraphy was thought to be the highest and purest form of painting.
 The implements were the brush pen, made of animal hair, and black inks made from pine soot and animal glue.
 In ancient times, writing, as well as painting, was done on silk.
 But after the invention of paper in the first century CE, silk was gradually replaced by the new and cheaper material.
 Original writings by famous calligraphers have been greatly valued throughout China's history and are mounted on scrolls and hung on walls in the same way that paintings are.

 Painting in the traditional style involves essentially the same techniques as calligraphy and is done with a brush dipped in black or colored ink; oils are not used.
 As with calligraphy, the most popular materials on which paintings are made are paper and silk.
 The finished work is then mounted on scrolls, which can be hung or rolled up.
 Traditional painting also is done in albums and on walls, lacquer work, and other media.

-Beginning in the Tang dynasty (CE 618–907), the primary subject matter of painting was the landscape, known as shanshui (mountain-water) painting.
+Beginning in the Tang dynasty (618–907), the primary subject matter of painting was the landscape, known as shanshui (mountain-water) painting.
 In these landscapes, usually monochromatic and sparse, the purpose was not to reproduce exactly the appearance of nature but rather to grasp an emotion or atmosphere so as to catch the "rhythm" of nature.
-In the Song dynasty (960-1279) times, landscapes of more subtle expression appeared; immeasurable distances were conveyed through the use of blurred outlines, mountain contours disappearing into the mist, and impressionistic treatment of natural phenomena.
+In the Song dynasty (960–1279) times, landscapes of more subtle expression appeared; immeasurable distances were conveyed through the use of blurred outlines, mountain contours disappearing into the mist, and impressionistic treatment of natural phenomena.
 Emphasis was placed on the spiritual qualities of the painting and on the ability of the artist to reveal the inner harmony of man and nature, as perceived according to Taoist and Buddhist concepts (see Hundred Schools of Thought).